Evan-Alewine/DataAnalysis/README.md

       ORDER BY stay DESC;
   ```
  </details>
-  The initial dataset and exercise solution can also be found in the `qa.sql`, `qaresults.csv` files.
+  The initial dataset and exercise solution can also be found in the `qa.sql`, `qaForecast.xlxs` files.
   Breaking down the results table, we see that it shows the survey responses of international students by year, the number of students in that year, followed by three scores that serve as outcome variables.
   <table>
     <tbody>